 - c.
 Provide a full description of the strata that were created. - d.
-Provide a full description of how clusters were formed.

-5. Were borders of the selected areas clearly identified at the time of canvassing? ☐ Yes ☐ No a.
-Was the subset of areas randomly chosen?
+Provide a full description of how clusters were formed. - 5.
+Were borders of the selected areas clearly identified at the time of canvassing?

 6. Were all sampled areas visited by canvassing teams?